 “You’re just experiencing keto-flu.
 Up your sodium intake with some broth and it’ll pass in a few days.”

 “The first week isn’t pretty, especially in the gym.
 It has a big impact on energy levels once you get going though.
 Worth it!”

 “Stick with it.
 It takes the body weeks to adapt.”

 Would I try it again?
-Maybe… with exogenous ketones (apparently help you to get over that “keto-flu”).
-But then I think “never have fruit again?
+Maybe… with exogenous ketones (apparently they help you to get over the “keto-flu”).
+But then I think: “never have fruit again?
 Never have cheesecake again?”
 Never mind.
 I’ll go back to my healthy, balanced diet.
 It’s got me this far.

 Beyond weight loss: a review of the therapeutic uses of very-low-carbohydrate (ketogenic) diets.
 European Journal of Clinical Nutrition (2013) 67, 789–796; doi:10.1038/ejcn.2013.116; published online 26 June 2013